-VERNITA GRAY (1992): She organized a gay and lesbian hotline in 1969 and hosted support groups in her home.
-She has published extensively in literary and poetry magazines and was an early leader in the Chicago gay liberation movement.
+VERNITA GRAY (1992, now deceased): She organized a gay and lesbian hotline in 1969 and hosted support groups in her home.
+She published extensively in literary and poetry magazines and was an early leader in the Chicago gay liberation movement.
 She worked for years in the Cook County state's attorney's office to aid crime victims and witnesses.
+Born in Chicago in 1948, she died here on March 19, 2014, of complications from metastasized breast cancer.